natcap/invest.users-guide/source/en/getting_started.rst

 + Similarly, the amount of disk space that is used by the model is in proportion to the resolution of the input data.
 If the area of interest is large and/or uses rasters with small cell size, this will increase the amount of disk space required to store intermediate and final model results.
 If not enough disk space is available, the model will return an error.

 + Running the models with the input data files open in another program can cause errors.
 Ensure that the data files are not in use by another program to prevent data access issues.

++ It is recommended to store model inputs and outputs on a local hard drive, not in cloud storage.
+Running the models with input data files accessed online (not on a local drive) can cause errors.

 + Regional and Language options: Some language settings cause errors while running the models.
 For example settings which use comma (,) for decimals instead of period (.) cause errors in the models.
 To solve this change the computer's regional settings to English.